FingerlessGlov3s/OPNsensePIAWireguard/README.md

 1. Ensure you applied all changes
 1. Run the new script via SSH in debug mode and ensure it's working `python3 PIAWireguard.py --debug`, should return `instancename tunnel up - last handshake x seconds ago` as the last log entry
 1. Then run again but this time forcing a it to change server `python3 PIAWireguard.py --debug --changeserver instancename`
-1. If all is working correctly, then re-able the cron entry
+1. If all is working correctly, then re-create the cron entry, see above for example as command name changed
 1. Now double check all your configured routes and rules, ensure IP leaking isn't happening etc

 See releases, starting from the version you have installed, to see if there's anything you need to do, usually it's just upgrade the py script itself.